AlexFF000/christmas-wallpaper/README.md

 ![The settings window, allowing user to change start and end dates and stop the program from running at startup](https://github.com/AlexFF000/christmas-wallpaper/blob/screenshots/Screenshots/settings.PNG)

+The settings panel can be accessed by clicking the icon in the system tray.

 ### Compatibility
 The program is compatible with Microsoft Windows 10.
 It has not been tested on previous versions of Windows.